"Ojalá que llueva café,

 - the Australasian: Australia and its continental islands (New Guinea, Tasmania, etc.)

-- the Micronesian: most islands in the Pacific Ocean (sometimes combined with the Australasian Region)
+- the Oceanian: most islands in the Pacific Ocean

 Within the Neotropics we find an extensive variety of ecosystems, including the driest region on Earth after inner Antarctica, namely Chile's Atacama Desert, as well as the largest continuous rain forest, in the enormously vast Amazonia.
-Here are found the loftiest mountains in the Western Hemisphere, which are also among the youngest in the World: the Andes of perpetual snows, with 7365-meter Mount Aconcagua as the summit of the Americas.
-Extensive littoral mangrove swamps encircle the West Indies and the Caribbean coasts of South America.
-Alpine ecosystems are found on the higher slopes of the tallest mountain ranges, with cloud forests on their piedmont, further down.
+Here are found the loftiest mountains in the Western Hemisphere, which are also among the youngest in the World: the Andes of perpetual snows.
+They are the longest supra-marine mountain range, with 6960-meter Mount Aconcagua as the summit of the Americas, and tallest mountain on the planet outside the Himalayas.
+Extensive littoral mangrove swamps girdle the West Indies and the Caribbean coasts of South America.
+Alpine ecosystems are found on the upper slopes of the highest mountain ranges, with cloud forests on their piedmont, further down.
 A cold climate prevails in Tierra del Fuego, the southernmost, sub-Antarctic tip of South America, and in the Falkland Islands, east of there.
 The soils of much of the western edge of South and Central America were given birth by the chain of numerous volcanoes of the region which, continuing up western North America, snakes south again along eastern Asia to form the Ring of Fire that encircles most of the Pacific Ocean.
-Some of the highest mountains of the entire region are among such fickle giants, like Colombia's Nevado del Ruiz and the massive trio of Orizaba, Popocateptl, and Iztaccihuatl, in southern Mexico.
+Some of the most massive mountains of the entire region are among such fickle giants, like Colombia's Nevado del Ruiz and the trio of Orizaba, Popocateptl, and Iztaccihuatl, in southern Mexico.
 The isolated Galapagos Islands are likewise of volcanic origin.
 In southern Venezuela, northern Brazil, and the Guyanas, sandstone plateaus called "tepuis", some higher than 3000 meters, tower above the surrounding lowland rain forests.
 The basin of the Orinoco River has wide expanses of freshwater swamps and flooded forests.
-The enormous grassland prairies of the Argentine and Paraguayan pampas cover much of the southern half of the South American continent.
+The vast grassland prairies of the Argentine and Paraguayan pampas cover much of the southern half of the South American continent.
 Mesoamerica and the Antilles have extensive montane rain forests, while dry forests and thorny scrub cover much of their leeward lowlands.
 Coastal rain forests extend through eastern Brazil, with chaparral forests further south and west.
 And the Neotropical scenario would not be complete without mention of the planet's most powerful watercourse: the immense River Amazon.
-Second in length only to Africa's Nile, the 6280 kilometer-long Amazon is so wide in some areas, that when one navigates on a ship through its middle, its shores are beyond sight.
-It carries more water than the next ten largest rivers combined, and a full one fifth of all freshwater in the World.
+Second in length only to Africa's Nile, the 6280 kilometer-long Amazon is so wide in some areas, that when one navigates on a ship down its middle, its shores are beyond sight.
+It carries more water than the next seven largest rivers combined, and a full one fifth of all freshwater in the World.
 Through its tributaries it receives water from 40 percent of South America, comprising the most extensive drainage system known.
 For most of its length it is only a few meters above sea level, and when the Atlantic's high tides reach its delta, the sudden water-rise of up to four and a half meters is sometimes noticeable hours later, 800 kilometers upstream.
 During rainy seasons, it overflows it banks so extensively that it floods hundreds of thousands of square kilometers of lowland rain forest.
 Its outpour is so gargantuan that 320 kilometers from its mouth, well within the Atlantic Ocean, one would still swim in fresh water.

 The Antillean Islands